 8. Pitt Artist Pen

-Faber-Castell is one of the most popular brands not only of calligraphy pens but other products for writing and drawing.
-The brand has combined all the advantages of artist’s inks with the benefits of a modern, easy-to-use pen – the Pitt Artist Pen.
+Faber-Castell is one of the most renowned brands for any product related to writing and drawing.
+Their calligraphy pens, for example, are some of their best sellers.
+This is because the brand has combined all the advantages of artist’s inks with the benefits of a modern, easy-to-use pen – the Pitt Artist Pen.

-While this pen is highly pigmented, it guaranteed to non bleed through paper.
-It also come in a variety of nib sizes and very lightfast drawing ink, truly perfect for calligraphy work, sketches, drawings, layouts, fashion design and illustration.
+While this pen is highly pigmented, it is guaranteed to non bleed through paper.
+It also comes in a variety of nib sizes and very lightfast drawing ink, truly perfect for calligraphy work, sketches, drawings, layouts, fashion design and illustration.

 9. TWSBI Eco